 Building this separate house across from the jail broke with the Kent County tradition of the sheriff living in a house attached to the jail.
-The new house across from the jail in 1957 was a beautiful modern house that, according to the Grand Rapids Press article dated ____, cost $30,000--a very respectable sum in the 1950's.
+The new house across from the jail in 1957 was a beautiful modern house that, according to the Grand Rapids Press cost $30,000, the cost of a rather nice new house at that time.
 The house, built on a slope on the north side of the jail, was a brick contemporary with exterior plastic-face panels and windows in a four feet wide modular design that made for more economical construction.
 A window wall on the westside overlooked the grounds.
 Knapp's partner Charles A. Obryon described the house size as 1,700 square feet with living room, dining room, kitchen, three bedrooms and a bath on the main level, and a fourth bedroom, garage and bath on the lower level.”

 Knapp designed the kitchen with birch cabinets that separated kitchen from the dining area.
 Dining and living areas were contained in one wing while sleeping quarters were located in a separate area.
 Said Knapp, "Ceilings and walls are all white and all of the wood is natural birch.”
 He also mentioned the abundance of closets and declared that "it is the only house in Grand Rapids built entirely by union labor."